-Chemical Vapor Deposition (or CVD) is a process used to create gem-grade diamonds as well as optics and semiconductors.
-The CVD process uses ultra-pure carbon-rich gasses in a controlled environment/chamber.
-Carbon based gasses, such as methane, are heated until they break apart, allowing the carbon atoms within the gas to separate.
+Chemical Vapor Deposition, or CVD, is a process used to create gem-grade diamonds as well as optics and semiconductors.
+The CVD process uses ultra-pure carbon-rich gasses in a controlled chamber.
+Carbon based gasses, such as methane, are heated until they break apart allowing the carbon atoms within the gas to separate.
 These tiny carbon atoms fall onto a diamond substrate and build up layers resulting in a rough diamond crystal.
-This process takes between 6 to 10 weeks and will yield gem grade, Type lla diamonds.
+This process takes between six to ten weeks and yields gem-grade, Type IIa diamonds.

-In recent years CVD research has gained popularity and now modified versions of CVD are being used.
+In recent years, CVD research has gained popularity and now modified versions of CVD are being used.
 These processes differ in the means by which chemical reactions are initiated.
-Some of these are:
+Some of these variations include:

 - Low-pressure CVD (LPCVD)

 - Ultrahigh vacuum CVD (UHVCVD)

 High-Pressure High-Temperature, or HPHT, recreates a diamond's natural growing environment found deep within the Earth.
 The machines used have the ability to build up the pressure of almost 60,000 atmospheres and temperature of 2,500 degrees Celsius.

 The growth cell contains all the elements needed to grow a diamond, including a seed, highly refined graphite and a catalyst mixture consisting of metals and powders.
 The cell is placed in the center of the HPHT chamber.
 Consistent temperatures reaching 1,300 degrees Celsius and more than 50,000 atmospheres of pressure are applied.
 The catalysts inside the cell are the first to react to the added heat and pressure and change from solid to molten form.